GalileoFe/PalWorld-Save-Movement-Complete-Tutorio/README_EN.md

 > For Linux users:
 >
-> - Delete the ~/.steam/sdk64 folder to address the issue of rebuilding the game character.
+> - Delete the `~/.steam/sdk64` folder to address the issue of rebuilding the game character.
-> - Docker installation: Create an empty folder mapping /home/steam/.steam/sdk64 as read-only.
+> - Docker installation: Create an empty folder mapping `/home/steam/.steam/sdk64` as read-only.
-> If it still doesn't work, run docker exec -it <container name> bash, [enter the container and search for steamclient.so](http://steamclient.so/), the command is find / -name [steamclient.so](http://steamclient.so/), and map all of them to empty read-only files.
+> If it still doesn't work, run `docker exec -it <container name> bash`, [enter the container and search for steamclient.so](http://steamclient.so/), the command is `find / -name [steamclient.so](http://steamclient.so/)`, and map all of them to empty read-only files.

 ### Server Save File Crashes After Opening